Anguished families await DNA test results in fight over India train crash bodies

 Several of the bodies are damaged beyond recognition, with relatives looking for tell-tale pieces of clothing in the images instead.

-Rana Saha, who has been looking for his father for the past four days, told The Independent that he hasn't been able to find his body yet.
-"I have given DNA sample at the hospital and was asked to wait for two days," he said.
+Rana Saha, who had been looking for his father for the past four days, told The Independent: ‘‘I have given a DNA sample at the hospital and was asked to wait for two days.

-"There are headless bodies, maybe my father is one of them.
-But we don't remember what he was wearing when he boarded the train," he said, adding that the wait has been "extremely painful" for his mother and the rest of the family.
+‘‘There are headless bodies, maybe my father is one of them.
+But we don’t remember what he was wearing when he boarded the train,’’ he said, adding that the wait had been ‘‘extremely painful’’ for his mother and the rest of the family.

 Chaos ensued on Tuesday after multiple people placed a claim on a single body amid allegations that officials have been handing over corpses to the wrong family.

-Parvej Sahraj Laskar from West Bengal's Couth 24 Paraganas district travelled at least 200km to Balasore to claim his father's body, only to find out that it had already been claimed by someone else.
+Parvej Sahraj Laskar from West Bengal’s Couth 24 Parganas district travelled more than 100 miles to Balasore to claim his father’s body, only to find out that it had already been claimed by someone else.

-His cousin Jakari Laskar said that upon showing the photo of his uncle's body with the tag number at the mortuary, they were told the body was released to a family in Malda district.
+His cousin, Jakari Laskar, said that upon showing the photo of his uncle’s body with the tag number at the mortuary, they were told the body had been released to a family in Malda district.

-"They are now asking us to give our DNA sample for matching but what is its use if the body has already been handed over to another family,?
+‘‘They are now asking us to give our DNA sample for matching but what is its use if the body has already been handed over to another family?’’
 Mr Laskar was quoted by the New Indian Express as saying.

-Mohammed Imam Ul Haq from Bihar said he found the body of one nephew on Tuesday, but the remains of what he thinks was a second nephew were claimed by another family.
+Mohammed Imam Ul Haq, from Bihar, said he found the body of one nephew on Tuesday, but the remains of what he thinks was a second nephew were claimed by another family.

-Mr Haq has been searching for his brother for four days, who he believes has also died with his children.
+Mr Haq had also been searching for four days for his brother, who he believed had also died with his children.

-He says he believes a body at the hospital to be that of his 12-year-old nephew, but adds that "there are five more claimants who are saying it is their relative".
+He said he believed a body at the hospital was that of his 12-year-old nephew, but added that ‘‘there are five more claimants who are saying it is their relative’’.

-"We are left with no option but to do a DNA test to determine whose body it is.
-The whole process takes really long," he told Reuters.
+‘‘We are left with no option but to do a DNA test to determine whose body it is.
+The whole process takes really long,’’ he told Reuters. ‘‘I hope we can claim the body soon.’’

-Bhubaneswar Municipal commissioner Vijay Amrut Kulange said that from now on wherever there is confusion over the identity of a body, a decision will only be taken after conducting DNA tests of those involved.
+Bhubaneswar Municipal commissioner Vijay Amruta Kulange said that from now on wherever there is confusion over the identity of a body, a decision will be taken only after conducting DNA tests of those involved.

 He added that unidentified bodies would be kept in the hospital morgue for the next 10 days.
 “The government would not hurry to cremate or bury them,” he said, though it remains unclear what will happen once the deadline is passed.